Alamin-Coding/Alamin-Coding/README.md

 - 👋 Hi, I’m Md.Al-Amin
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning MERN Stack & UI/UX
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...